flexkube/libflexkube/README.md

 - surviving reboot not tested

 And features, which are not yet implemented:
-- TLS encryption between etcd and kubernetes API server
+- TLS encryption between etcd and Kubernetes API server
 - pod security policies for for control plane pods
 - network policies for kube-system namespace
 - caching port forwarding